junxit/us-congress-bills-112/metadata.md

 - 2011-08-01 — Introduced in House
 - 2011-08-01 — Introduced in House
 - 2011-08-01 — Referred to the House Committee on Homeland Security.
+- 2011-08-03 — Referred to the Subcommittee on Counterterrorism and Intelligence.
+- 2011-11-15 — Forwarded by Subcommittee to Full Committee by Voice Vote .
+- 2011-11-15 — Subcommittee Consideration and Mark-up Session Held.
+- 2012-03-28 — Committee Consideration and Mark-up Session Held.
+- 2012-03-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2012-05-08 — Placed on the Union Calendar, Calendar No. 326.
+- 2012-05-08 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+112-466.
+- 2012-05-08 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+112-466.